Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 • Gave charities control over which projects they post and updates are shared within their comfort level.

-• Lets donors choose projects they'd care about tracking, and includes custom notification settings to support engagement without over-communication
+• Let donors choose projects they care about tracking, and include custom notification settings to support engagement without over-communication, separate from the one-time acknowledgements.

-• Designed flexible discovery (search, filters, visual cues) that appears front and center in the application, compared to the original process that was rigid and buried, and refined the ema-board inspiration into a culturally neutral, instructional layout
+• Flexible search options that appear front and center in the application, compared to the original process, which was rigid and buried

 • Prioritized visual storytelling (images, video, narrative updates) to close the loop emotionally, not just financially